fperdigon/DeepFilter/README.md

 ## Citing DeepFilter

 When citing DeepFilter please use this BibTeX entry:

-TODO: Inset the correct BibTeX once the Arxiv or paper is published

     @article{romero2021deepfilter,
     title={DeepFilter: an ECG baseline wander removal filter using deep learning techniques},